dhellmann/pymotw-3/source/math/index.rst

    :start-after: #end_pymotw_header

-An extra function like :func:`copysign` is needed because comparing NaN and -NaN directly with other values does not work.
+An extra function like :func:`copysign` is needed because comparing nan and -nan directly with other values does not work.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'math_copysign.py'))